 BAFTA nominated composer Anthony Willis has taken a running leap into the Neverland of film scoring.
 A protege of Oscar nominated composer John Powell, Willis has become a sought after talent, contributing additional music to many of Hollywood’s major franchises including: How to Train your Dragon, Solo: A Star Wars Story, Pirates of the Caribbean, Jason Bourne, Wreck it Ralph, Rio, The Smurfs & Despicable Me.

-As lead composer, Anthony’s credits include Sony Playstation’s action-platformer video game Knack II, Michelle Morgan’s ‘Sundance Selection’ comedy: It Happened in L.A., David Yarovesky’s thriller, The Hive, where he collaborated with renowned DJ Steve Aoki, and Anthony Sabet’s nostalgic comedy One Last Night.
-Up and coming projects include Universal’s Silent movie comedy What happened to Jones, and Amin Matalqa’s heartfelt Arabian animation Hump.
+As lead composer, Anthony scored Emerald Fennell’s drama thriller feature Promising Young Woman starring Carey Mulligan which premiered at Sundance 2020 and received a 2021 BAFTA Nomination for Best Original Score.
+His other credits include NBC/Universal’s How To Train Your Dragon: Homecoming holiday special, Sony Playstation’s action-platformer video game Knack II, Michelle Morgan’s ‘Sundance Selection’ comedy: It Happened in L.A., David Yarovesky’s thriller, The Hive, where he collaborated with renowned DJ Steve Aoki, and Anthony Sabet’s nostalgic comedy One Last Night.
+Up and coming for Anthony Willis is Amin Matalqa’s heartfelt Arabian animation feature Hump.